Sports in San Diego: Ice hockey

-Though San Diego has never hosted a National Hockey League (NHL) team, the city is represented by the San Diego Gulls of the American Hockey League, the highest level of minor league ice hockey.
+San Diego has never hosted a National Hockey League (NHL) team, though the city is represented by the San Diego Gulls of the American Hockey League, the highest level of minor league ice hockey.
 The current version of the Gulls, which began play in 2015 after relocating from Norfolk, Virginia, plays at Pechanga Arena and following a long lineage of professional ice hockey teams which have used the San Diego Gulls name.
 The original San Diego Gulls, which played from 1966 until 1974, were the first tenants at the San Diego Sports Arena.

-San Diego has a long history of minor league ice hockey teams, beginning with the San Diego Skyhawks that played in the Pacific Coast Hockey League from 1948 to 1950.
+San Diego's history of minor league ice hockey teams began with the San Diego Skyhawks of the Pacific Coast Hockey League, who played from 1948 to 1950, hosting home games at Glacier Gardens.
+A second iteration of the Skyhawks played in the California Hockey League (1957–1963) from 1960 to 1962, also at Glacier Gardens.
 Hockey returned in 1966 with the original San Diego Gulls of the Western Hockey League, which were created by Robert Breitbard to have a tenant for his upcoming arena, the San Diego Sports Arena.
 The Gulls soon grew a fanbase in San Diego, with averages of over 9,000 spectators.
 By 1971, the year Breitbard's National Basketball Association franchise relocated to Texas to become the Houston Rockets, the Gulls had attendances larger than both the Rockets and the Californian National Hockey League (NHL) teams, the Los Angeles Kings and Oakland Seals.

 The Gulls ceased operations in 1974 to give way for the relocated San Diego Mariners of the upstart World Hockey Association (WHA), which at the time was the NHL's rival league.
-The WHA's financial instability caused the Mariners to fold in 1977, shortly before the NHL-WHA merger of 1979 ended the league.
+The Mariners relocated to San Diego after spending their first two seasons of operation in New York City and New Jersey.
+The WHA's financial instability caused the Mariners to fold upon the failed NHL-WHA merger of 1977.
+Two years later, the successful NHL-WHA merger of 1979 occurred, with four WHA franchises being accepted into the NHL.
+The Mariners were one of several teams to fold in 1977 after the NHL indicated it planned to only take four teams instead of six in absorbing the WHA.

 Another Mariners team was one of the charter teams of the short-lived Pacific Hockey League that began play the same year the previous Mariners team folded, being renamed Hawks in the following and last PHL season.
 The arena remained without hockey until 1990, when another San Diego Gulls team was founded in the International Hockey League (1990–95).
 After the IHL team moved to Los Angeles, another Gulls team played for over a decade in both the West Coast Hockey League (1995–03) and ECHL (2003–06).
 The current San Diego Gulls, of the American Hockey League, started playing in 2015, and are the top minor league affiliate of the NHL's Anaheim Ducks.